 To attend a bulk-billed flu shot clinic, please call 9304 0500.
 This is the only way to make a booking for these special clinics.

-To make a regular appointment (during which you can get the flu shot), you can book how you normally would – on our website, on the Appointuit app, via Facebook or by calling 9304 0500.
+To make a regular appointment (during which you can get the flu shot), simply book how you normally do – on our website, on the Appointuit app, via Facebook or by calling 9304 0500.